maryammouse/prime-times-table-challenge/README.md

 *I have now completed the challenge - Maryam Syed, 3.24.16*

-(I may touch up the code here or there, but the viewer may consider the current state as its final state.
-I will not make any large changes.)
+(I may touch the README.md here or there, but the viewer may consider the current state of my code as its final state.)

 # Questions?